jeffTheItGuy/chainmesh/docs/architecture/schema.md

 - Gateway reloads every 15 seconds; only `enabled=true` configs become active
 - Deleting a config uses a transaction to unlink `tenants.blockchain_network_id` and `blocks.network_id` first (avoids FK violations)
 - Earliest enabled config by `created_at` serves as the default network
+- New endpoints are validated via SSRF protection (loopback, private, and link-local IPs are rejected)

 ---